 You will need an airtight container along with a teapot, or tea infuser ball to make this tea.
 You will get most of these ingredients in natural health food stores or online.

-- Dried red raspberry leaf – 1/2 cup
+- Dried red raspberry leaves – 1/2 cup

 - Dried lemon verbena – 1/2 cup